connervieira/Predator/docs/USAGE.md

 ### Management Mode
 - Unlike the other modes, the management mode revolves entirely around user menus.
-- To navigate through each menu, simply enter the characters associated with the menu selection you'd like to make.
+- To navigate through each menu, simply enter the characters associated with the menu selection you'd like to make, then press enter.
     - Typically, menu items will be identified simply with numbers, but there may also be an additional letter, like in the case of the 'Copy' and 'Delete' menus.

 ### Pre-recorded Mode